Apotropaic magic: Spitting on clothes

-Ancient Greeks and Romans used to spit into the folds of clothes as a way of protection from fascination.
+Ancient Greeks and Romans used to spit into the folds of clothes as a way of protection from enchantment.

 Dressing boys as girls

 Ancient Greeks also had an old custom of dressing boys as girls in order to avert the evil eye.
+Achilles is said to have been dressed in his youth as a girl at the court of Lycomedes, king of Scyros in order to avert the evil eye.

 Fire rituals

 Fire was used in rituals of protection in many parts of Europe up to the early modern era.
-The need-fire or force-fire was a special fire kindled to ward-off plague and murrain (infectious diseases affecting livestock) in parts of western, northern and eastern Europe.
+The need-fire or force-fire was a special fire kindled to ward off plague and murrain (infectious diseases affecting livestock) in parts of western, northern and eastern Europe.
 It could only be kindled by friction between wood, by a group of certain people, after all other fires in the area were doused.
 The livestock would be driven around the need-fire or over its embers, and all other fires would be re-lit from it.
 Two early medieval Irish texts say that druids used to drive cattle between two bonfires "with great incantations", to protect them from disease.
 Almost 1,000 years later, in the 19th century, the custom of driving cattle between two fires was still practiced across most of Ireland and parts of Scotland.

 Also in Ireland and Scotland, bonfires were lit for the festivals Beltane and Samhain, and 18th–19th century accounts suggest the fires, smoke and ashes were deemed to have protective powers.
 In some areas, torches of burning fir or turf from the bonfire were carried sunwise around homes and fields to protect them.
-In central and northern Europe, bonfires lit on Walpurgis Night and at Midsummer were also believed to ward-off evil.
+In central and northern Europe, bonfires lit on Walpurgis Night and at Midsummer were also believed to ward off evil.

+In Southwestern cultures, burning materials and depositing ash are deemed to guard against witchcraft, which figures in all conceptualizations of trouble or disease.
+Fire is thought to weaken the spiritual potency of objects, while ash acts as a protective coating.

 Magic circle

+A magic circle is a circle of space marked out by practitioners of some branches of ritual magic, which they generally believe will contain energy and form a sacred space, or will provide them a form of magical protection, or both.
+It may be marked physically, drawn in a material like salt, flour, or chalk, or merely visualised.

+Rites of passage

+In the indigenous traditions of the American Southwest, ash, projectile points, crystals, and minerals are viewed as social actors, the anima of which can ward off witchcraft.
+These materials facilitate rites of passage—ceremonies dedicated to the change of social status of individuals, objects, or buildings—terminating the links either between the dead and the material world or between migrants and their current place of residence; specifically, protective magic is part of ritual closure of buildings (transition of their anima from one location or social role to another) and serves to guard residents and nomads from potential harm caused by unattended structures.